BenjaRoh/BenjaRoh/README.md

 ### Hi!

-I am a PhD candidate at the University of Chicago.
+I am a postdoctoral researcher in the Department of Sociology at the University of Mannheim.
 I am a political and historical sociologist who uses quantitative and computational methods to study elite political action.

 For more information about my work, take a look at my [personal website](https://benjaminrohr.com).